rmlockwood/FLExTrans/README.md

 # FLExTrans
-Machine Translation using FLEx, Apertium, and STAMP. by Ron Lockwood
+Machine Translation using FLEx, Apertium, and STAMP by Ronald M Lockwood